forcedotcom/cli/releasenotes/README.md

 * NEW: Salesforce CLI downloads, installations, and updates just got a whole lot faster, especially on Windows!
 Why?
 Because we've significantly reduced the size of both the `npm` packages and the OS-specific installers.
 The `npm` reduction is the champion: it's ~35% smaller.
 But the installers are ~10% slimmer too.
 Nice.

+* NEW: You can now use the `language` property in scratch org definition files in combination with scratch org snapshots in Summer24.
+(GitHub issue [#2643](https://github.com/forcedotcom/cli/issues/2643), sfdx-core PR [#1055](https://github.com/forcedotcom/sfdx-core/pull/1055) plus some server-side changes in the major release)

 * FIX: Salesforce CLI, when interacting with an org, now properly retries the command when it runs into a network error.
 (GitHub issues [#1350](https://github.com/forcedotcom/cli/issues/1350) and [#2557](https://github.com/forcedotcom/cli/issues/2557), jsforce PR [#1403](https://github.com/jsforce/jsforce/pull/1403))

 * FIX: The `project deploy report` command now returns results about all deployed files, even if they don't currently exist in your local project.
 This scenario can happen if the deploy occurs on one computer and the report command is run on a different computer where the project looks different.
 The report command warns the user if a local file doesnt' exist.
 (GitHub issues [#2602](https://github.com/forcedotcom/cli/issues/2603) and [#2602](https://github.com/forcedotcom/cli/issues/2602), source-deploy-retrieve PR [#1273](https://github.com/forcedotcom/source-deploy-retrieve/pull/1273))